Valuation Guide

 The integration handles data collection, not data judgment.
 The appraiser still has to interpret ambiguous terms, decide on the expected time to liquidity, select comparable companies, and apply a discount for lack of marketability.
 A clean integration simply means the appraiser starts from accurate inputs instead of spending the first two days of the engagement reconciling a spreadsheet.

-What to Look For in a 409A Provider with Cap Table Integration
+What Should You Look for in a 409A Provider with Cap Table Integration?

 Not all integrations are equal.
-When evaluating providers, weigh these factors:
+Weigh these four factors when evaluating providers:

 Read-only access.
-The provider should request read-only API permissions.
-There is no reason a valuation firm needs write access to your cap table; read-only access protects the integrity of your records.
+The provider should request read-only API permissions only — there is no reason a valuation firm needs write access to your cap table.

 Accurate handling of complex instruments.
-SAFEs and convertible notes are the most common place integrations go wrong, because their treatment depends on whether they have converted and on valuation-cap and discount terms.
-Ask how the provider models un-converted SAFEs — they should be reflected in the fully-diluted capitalization, not silently dropped.
-Our explainer on how SAFE notes affect your 409A valuation covers the mechanics.
+SAFEs and convertible notes are where integrations most often fail — their treatment depends on conversion status and cap/discount terms.
+Unconverted SAFEs must appear in the fully-diluted count, not be silently dropped.
+See our guide on how SAFE notes affect your 409A valuation for the mechanics.

 Data portability.
 You should be able to export your complete cap table from any platform.
-A provider or platform that makes it hard to leave is a long-term risk.
-Portability also means your next valuation is not held hostage to a single vendor relationship.
+A vendor that makes it difficult to leave creates long-term lock-in risk, and your next valuation should never depend on maintaining a single vendor relationship.

 Independence.
-The more services a single vendor bundles, the more carefully you should think about whether the appraiser's judgment is genuinely independent of the company and its other commercial relationships.
+The more services a single vendor bundles, the more carefully you should verify whether the appraiser's judgment is genuinely independent of the company and its other commercial relationships.
 More on this below.

 Do I need a cap table integration to get a 409A valuation?